-To support the achievement of these objectives 10 Business Plan targets were identified in the 2022-23 Business Plan.
-The achievement of targets was monitored throughout the year and performance was reported to the Board and TEO quarterly.
-MLKDC achieved nine of the 10 targets by 31 March 2023, with one target delayed due to a requirement for political agreement.
+The achievement of these Business Plan targets was monitored throughout the year and performance was reported to the Board and TEO quarterly.
+MLKDC achieved nine of the ten targets by 31 March 2024, with the implementation of an education-related target delayed.